 Puppet performance and innovations of the 21st Century

-Corey Hennessey has been honing his craft in Baltimore since his graduation from the University of Maryland, Baltimore County with a B.A. in Visual Arts and Photography and a minor in Theatre, working frequently alongside such local companies as the Baltimore Rock Opera Society and Effervescent Collective and as a company member of Still Pointe Theatre.
+Corey Hennessey has been honing his craft in Baltimore since his graduation from the University of Maryland, Baltimore County with a B.A. in visual arts and photography and a minor in theatre.
+He works frequently alongside such local companies as the Baltimore Rock Opera Society, Effervescent Collective and as a company member of Still Pointe Theatre.

-Rebekah Lane The root of all theatre — all life — is breath.
+The root of all theatre — all life — is breath.
 As a theatre artist I want to represent the human experience honestly.
 I also work to affect positive change in my audience.
-This can be defined as simply as facilitating a change in mood, or can be as complex as motivating actual change in behavior.
-I design my efforts based on research from fields including theatre, entertainment-education, and simulation technology.
-I incorporate theatre movement, voice, improvisation, audience interaction, puppetry, and quality storytelling.
+This can be defined as simply facilitating a change in mood, or can be as complex as motivating actual change in behavior.
+I design my efforts based on research from fields including theatre, entertainment-education and simulation technology.
+I incorporate theatre movement, voice, improvisation, audience interaction, puppetry and quality storytelling.

 Deirdre McAllister is a performer, playwright, director/deviser, teaching artist and musician from Baltimore, Maryland.
-She received her BA in Performance and Arts Administration from Suffolk University in Boston, Massachusetts.
-Deirdre has worked as an actor, musician, educator, writer and administrator in Boston and Baltimore.
-At present, she is focused on creating new original works that explore different modes of collaboration to encourage and promote social action, awareness, and engagement, empowering those who have not been enabled to create art to find community through expression.
+She received her B.A. in performance and arts administration from Suffolk University in Boston, Massachusetts.
+Deirdre has worked as an actor, musician, educator, writer and administrator in both Boston and Baltimore.
+At present, she is focused on creating new original works that explore different modes of collaboration to encourage and promote social action, awareness and engagement.
+She strives to empower those who have not been enabled to create art to find community through expression.

 Theatre based on mathematical and/or scientific formulas (especially recursive equations)